hbrc-fpga-class/peripherals/doc/hba_bus.md

-# Home Brew Automation Bus
+# HomeBrew Automation Bus

 ## Description

-This document describes the Home Brew Automation (HBA) Bus.
+This document describes the HomeBrew Automation (HBA) Bus.
 This bus is used to interconnect FPGA peripherals together.

 ## HBA Bus Slave interface